rusvicious/scriptsforfun/README.md

-getBoobs
+Scripts for fun
 ========

+boobs.py - Random boobs from oboobs.ru
-Random boobs from oboobs.ru
+boobs-textual.py - Random boobs from oboobs.ru for Textual IRC